magepages/mpdocs/docs/gift-card/index.md

 ### II.
 Manage Templates
 Go to ``Mageplaza > Gift Card: Manage Templates``

-#### 2.1 General Management
+#### 2.1.
+General Management

 ![GC28](https://i.imgur.com/jonNULh.png)

-* This is the core panel archives all Gift Card Templates
+* This is the core panel archiving all Gift Card Templates
 * From Grid, admin can capture the basic information of the template such as ID, Name, Status, Thumbnail, Created Date and can perform some below actions
   * **Delete**: check template(s) you want to remove, then choose “Delete” in the ``Action`` box (at the left side of the Grid).
 Click “OK” to confirm the delete action.
   * **Change Status**: check template(s) you want to apply, in the ``Action`` box, select ``Change Status > Active/Inactive`` to change selected template(s) status.
   * **Edit**: To edit a template, select “Edit” in the ``Action`` column (the last column to the right of the Grid)
 * Moreover, admins can take action to Filter, Change Store View, Column or Export Grid

-#### 2.2 Create/Edit Templates
+#### 2.2.
+Create/Edit Templates
 After entering the Manage Template page, you can select the red``Create New Template`` button to create a new template.
-After clicking**Save** and **Continue Edit**, the page will automatically switch to the Edit Template page.
+After clicking **Save** and **Continue Edit**, the page will automatically switch to the Edit Template page.

-##### 2.2.1 Template Information
+##### 2.2.1.
+Template Information

 ![GC29](https://i.imgur.com/5qWTuu3.png)

 * In the **Template Name** field
   * Admin is able to name the template.
-When a gift card product selects this template and its status is Active, **Template Name** will be displayed in the Gift Card Product Page frontend
+When a gift card product selects this template and its status is Active, **Template Name** will be displayed on the Gift Card Product Page frontend
   * If you leave it blank, there will be an error message.
-* In the **Status** field: Select “Active” to display Template in the Gift Card Product Page frontend, in case Gift Card Product selects this template
+* In the **Status** field: Select “Active” to display the template on the Gift Card Product Page frontend, in case Gift Card Product selects this template.
-* In the **Allow Upload Image**, if the Template is displayed in the Gift Card Product frontend
+* In the **Allow Upload Image**, if the template is displayed on the Gift Card Product frontend
   * By selecting “Yes” in this section, you can allow customers to choose their favourable stock to print on the gift card.
   * In vice versa result for “No” option, admin just limits customers to choose an available image for gift cards.
 * In the **Gift Card Title** field:
   * You can change the gift card’s title at this section.
-  * Gift Card Title can be printed on if the gift card’s design has a title part
+  * Gift Card Title can be printed on, if the gift card’s design has a title part
   * If you leave it blank, there will be an error message
 * In the **Font Family** field: Admin can change fonts with some pre-installed fonts in this section, including Times-Roman, Helvetica and Courier.
 * In the **Background Image**: Admin change the background image in this section.
 If it’s blank, gift card will have a white background
 * In the **Gift Card Note** field
   * Take the note from **Gift Card Template**’s configuration
   * Admins can change the note flexibly.
-  * Gift Card Note can be displayed on if the gift card’s design has a note part.
+  * Gift Card Note can be displayed if the gift card’s design has a note part.

-##### 2.2.2 Design
+##### 2.2.2.
+Design
 Includes two actions:
 * **Load From Exist Template**: Admins can load existing templates to edit quickly by selecting a template in the list box, then select **Load Template**, the design of the selected template will be displayed in the Design Template section.